House 4006

 (3) $1,000 dollars if the project is located in a Tier 1 development area.

-(c)(1) Grants shall be evaluated on criteria that involve balancing direct financial gains as well as broader economic benefits against the project costs, including these grants and any other grants or credits offered by the state.
-Calculation of these shall involve comparing these project benefits to costs of the incentives and infrastructure, using metrics such as return on investment over a 10 to 20 year period, internal rates of return, or other qualitative measures to assess the impact of the proposed project to ensure the expenditure of public money yields significant economic growth and aligns with state goals.
+(f) Grants shall be evaluated on criteria that involve balancing direct financial gains, as well as broader economic benefits, against the project costs, including the grants and any other grants or credits offered by the state.
+Evaluation shall involve comparing these project benefits to the costs of the incentives and infrastructure, using metrics, such as, return on investment over a 10 to 20 year period, internal rates of return, or other qualitative measures to assess the impact of the proposed project to ensure the grant yields significant economic growth and aligns with state economic development goals.

-(d) Annual Reports. - The division shall publish a report on the Job Development Investment Grant Program on or before April 30 of each year.
-The division shall submit the report electronically to the Finance Committee of the House of Delegates, the Senate Finance Committee and the Regulatory and Fiscal Affairs Division.
+(g) Annual Reports. - The division shall publish a report on the Aviation and Aerospace Job Development Investment Grant Program on or before April 30 of each year.
+The division shall submit the report electronically to the Joint Committee on Government and Finance.
 The report shall include the following:

-(2) An update on the status of projects under grants awarded before the preceding calendar year;
+(2) An update on the status of projects awarded grants in prior years;

 (3)(A) The number and development tier area of eligible positions to be created by projects with respect to which grants have been awarded; and